Unincorporated area: United States

-Meanwhile, in other mid-Atlantic states, such as New York and Pennsylvania, a hybrid model that tries to balance the two approaches is prevalent, with differing allocations of power between municipalities and counties existing.
+In mid-Atlantic states such as New York and Pennsylvania, a hybrid model that tries to balance the two approaches is prevalent, with differing allocations of power between municipalities and counties existing.

 Throughout the U.S., some large cities have annexed all surrounding unincorporated areas within their counties, creating what are known as consolidated city–county forms of government (e.g., Jacksonville, Florida, and Nashville, Tennessee).
-In these cases, unincorporated areas continue to exist in other counties of their respective metropolitan areas.
-Conversely, there are a number of "county islands" that exist, where an unincorporated area is surrounded on most or all sides by municipalities.
+In these cases, unincorporated areas continue to exist in other counties of the metropolitan area.
+Conversely, a county island is surrounded on most or all sides by municipalities.
 In areas of sparse population, the majority of the land in any given state may be unincorporated.

-Some states, including North Carolina, grant extraterritorial jurisdiction to cities and towns (but rarely villages), so that they may control zoning for a limited distance into adjacent unincorporated areas, often as a precursor (and sometimes as a legal requirement) to later annexation of those areas.
+Some states, including Indiana and North Carolina, grant extraterritorial jurisdiction to cities and towns (but rarely villages) so that they may control zoning for a limited distance into adjacent unincorporated areas, often as a precursor (and sometimes as a legal requirement) to later annexation of those areas.
 This is especially useful in rural counties that have no zoning at all, or only spot zoning for unincorporated communities.

 In California, all counties except the City and County of San Francisco have unincorporated areas.
 Even in highly populated counties, the unincorporated portions may contain a large number of inhabitants.
 In Los Angeles County, the county government estimates the population of its unincorporated areas to exceed one million people.
 Despite having 88 incorporated cities and towns, including the state's most populous, 65% of the land in Los Angeles County is unincorporated, this mostly consisting of Angeles National Forest and sparsely populated regions to its north.
-California law makes no distinction between "city" and "town", and municipalities may use either term in their official names.
+In California, the state constitution recognizes only one kind of municipality, the city.
+The California Government Code allows cities to call themselves towns, if they wish, although the designation is purely cosmetic.

 Insular areas

-In the context of the insular areas of the United States, the word "unincorporated" refers to territories in which the United States Congress has determined that only selected parts of the United States Constitution apply, and which have not been formally incorporated into the United States by Congress.
-Currently, the five major unincorporated U.S. insular areas are American Samoa, Puerto Rico, Guam, the U.S. Virgin Islands, and the Northern Mariana Islands.
+In the context of the insular areas of the United States, the word "unincorporated" refers to territories in which the United States Congress has determined that only selected parts of the Constitution of the United States apply and which have not been formally incorporated into the United States by Congress.
+Currently, the five major unincorporated U.S. insular areas are American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
 Unincorporated insular areas can be ceded to another nation or be granted independence.
 The U.S. has one incorporated insular area, Palmyra Atoll.
-Incorporation is regarded as perpetual by the U.S. federal government; once incorporated, the Territory cannot be disincorporated.
-(See: United States territory.)
-The U.S. Minor Outlying Islands without a permanent civilian population are "unorganized" in the sense that they do not have a local government and they are administered by the Office of Insular Affairs directly.
-The populated American Samoa is also "unorganized" in the sense that Congress has not passed an organic act but it does have a constitution and locally elected territorial legislature and executive.
+Incorporation is regarded as perpetual by the U.S. federal government; once incorporated, the territory cannot be disincorporated.
+The United States Minor Outlying Islands without a permanent civilian population are "unorganized" in the sense that they do not have a local government, and they are administered by the Office of Insular Affairs directly.
+The populated American Samoa is "unorganized" in the sense that Congress has not passed an organic act, but it does have a constitution and locally elected territorial legislature and executive.